hawala101/AutoJack-1/README.md

 ### HOLDEM MODE
 To run holdem mode, install as you would for luckyland/chumba.

-Go to the McLuck homepage, (NOT THE HOLDEM PAGE) then run:
+Go to your chosen B2 homepage, then run:

 ```bash